All Episodes Plain Text

 I think the greatest weapon we have, a radio.

-So if I have a radio, I can communicate to anybody, anywhere within the battlefield.
+So if I have a radio, I can communicate to anybody anywhere within the battlefield.

-So it's the CIC, that's the goal.
+So it's a CIC, that's the goal.

-So we said, you know, Coach, awesome year.
+So we said, you know, coach, awesome year, 11-1.

 And he said, yeah, it's been a good year.